 Can you even believe we are talking about summer decorating?
-The porch is the first place I like to start on our seasonal farmhouse decor and I will show you why.
+The porch is the first place I like to start on our Summer farmhouse decor and I will show you why.

 If you have hung around here for more than two months, you will know that I like to think of an inspirational theme to get me started as I decorate for each of the seasons.

 This year’s theme was “nautical”.
 But, when I say pick a theme, I need to caveat this idea.
 Don’t go hog wild with your theme, just use touches of it and then bring in some practical pieces and sentimetal pieces.

 When my sister was little, she mentioned at one point that she “liked cats”.
 And somehow that got translated into “Susan loves, adores and must have EVERYTHING she can possibly own that is cat themed.”

 For at least a decade she opened gift after gift from unsuspecting family members who were sure they had found her the perfect gift- cat themed, of course.
 It got taken way. too. far!
 It’s still a family joke, thirty years later.

 This is what I mean by -don’t let your theme become overpowering.
 You don’t want the place to look like a gift shop from the beach just because you want to bring in a little nautical twist, if ya know what I mean.